Edwin De Los Santos

-Edwin De Los Santos is a Dominican professional boxer.
+Edwin De Los Santos is a Dominican professional boxer who currently competes at lightweight.
+De Los Santos is also well known for his punching power, possessing an 88% KO-to-win ratio.
+He possesses a notable knockout win over future light-welterweight world champion José Valenzuela.

 Amateur career

-According to De Los Santos he only lost 12 times in over 100 fights.
+According to De Los Santos, he only lost 12 times in over 100 fights.
 He also said he traveled the world as part of the Dominican Republican national team.

 Professional career

-After winning the first 13 fights of his career all in his native Dominican Republic, De Los Santos made his U. S. debut at T-Mobile Arena in Las Vegas, Nevada.
+After winning the first 13 fights of his career all in his native Dominican Republic, De Los Santos made his U.S. debut at T-Mobile Arena in Las Vegas, Nevada.
 He faced unbeaten American William Foster III.
-Despite starting off strong Foster turned the fight around and hurt De Los Santos in the final round.
-Two judges scored the fight in Fosters favour handing De Los Santos his first defeat by split decision De Los Santos rebounded with a 2nd round stoppage of the unbeaten Luis Acosta.
-He then faced highly touted unbeaten Jose Valenzuela on the undercard of Andy Ruiz vs Luis Ortiz.
-De Los Santos recovered from a first round knockdown to knock Valenzuela down in the 2nd and 3rd rounds for a shock 3rd round stoppage win.
+Despite starting off strong, Foster turned the fight around and hurt De Los Santos in the final round.
+Two judges scored the fight in Foster's favor, handing De Los Santos his first defeat by split decision.
+De Los Santos rebounded with a second-round stoppage against unbeaten Luis Acosta.
+He then faced highly touted unbeaten José Valenzuela on the undercard of Andy Ruiz vs. Luis Ortiz.
+De Los Santos recovered from a first-round knockdown to knock Valenzuela down in the second and third rounds for a shock third-round stoppage win.

 De Los Santos vs Stevenson

-After Devin Haney announced he was vacating his belts, De Los Santos faced 2 weight world champion Shakur Stevenson.
-In what was a pretty dull fight Stevenson became a 3 weight world champion by winning a unanimous points decision.
+After Devin Haney announced he was vacating his belts, De Los Santos faced two-weight world champion Shakur Stevenson for the WBC lightweight title on November 16, 2023.
+In what was a remarkably inactive fight, De Los Santos lost by unanimous decision, resulting in Stevenson becoming a three-weight world champion.

+Canceled Bout vs. Keyshawn Davis

+After more than a year of inactivity, De Los Santos was scheduled to face WBO lightweight champion Keyshawn Davis at the Scope Arena in Norfolk, Virginia, on June 7, 2025.
+After failing to make the correct weight limit, Davis was stripped of the title, meaning only De Los Santos was eligible to win it.
+Subsequently, the two sides entered a lengthy negotiation in an effort to keep the main event intact.
+The fight was ultimately canceled after the two sides couldn't come to an agreement.

+Zuffa Boxing

+De Los Santos was scheduled to face José Valenzuela in a 10-round lightweight rematch at Zuffa Boxing 8 at the The Cosmopolitan in Paradise, Nevada, on June 28, 2026.
+He lost by knockout in the second round.